pepijndik/TroneAssignment/README.md

 # TroneAssignment

-Here’s a clear and concise **README.md** template for your Dockerized Laravel and Next.js app:

----

 # **Dockerized Laravel + Next.js Application**

 This project contains a Laravel backend and a Next.js frontend, both running in Docker containers.
 The setup uses Docker Compose to manage services like PHP, Node.js, and MySQL.